WilliamDumaszak/williamdumaszak-portfolio/recommendation_system/README.md

 5. Recommendation Engine
 Finally, we compute cosine similarity between movie vectors to identify the top 5 most similar movies based on any selected movie.
 The system returns recommendations using content-based filtering.

+⸻

+To get started with the project, clone the repository, install the required dependencies using requirements.txt, and run the Jupyter Notebook cell by cell.